Are Tinnitus and Vertigo Related?

 What is Vertigo?

 Vertigo is a condition that causes dizziness and disorientation.
 A person might feel perfectly fine one moment, but then they suddenly feel the sensation of the room spinning around them.
-Usually, a person with vertigo will notice such symptoms when their head is in a different position, such as when laying down.
+Usually, a person with vertigo will notice such symptoms when their head is in a different position, such as when lying down.

 One of the most common types of vertigo is benign paroxysmal positional vertigo or BPPV.
 The condition is caused by the crystals in the ear coming out of their normal position.
 When a person’s head is in certain positions, it can cause symptoms of vertigo such as dizziness that can range from mild to severe and others like nausea and vomiting.